Frequently Asked Questions:

 IMPORTANT NOTICE REGARDING PAYMENTS:

 Payment is expected, in full, at the time of service, we do NOT accept post dated payments.
+All telehealth services require payment at the time of scheduling.
 Please contact us to reschedule if you will not have the funds available at the time of your appointment.
 We reserve the right to deny service until payment is remitted.
-Payments returned for insufficient funds are subject to NSF and late payment fees, see financial policy for details.

 We do not participate with insurance companies.
 We can provide you with an invoice to submit to your insurance company to see if they will reimburse you, we cannot guarantee that our services will be reimbursed.
 We do not accept Medicare Assignment as we have opted out, therefore our services are not reimbursable through Medicare.
 Please do not submit invoices to Medicare.